Sassyprogrammer1/sampleDevEnvForBackend/README.md

 replace enter-your-registry-domain-here with your gcp artifact repo domain.

 # Build and deploy
-We can now build this repo as a docker image, tag it, and deploy it as gcp cloud run instance a.
+Build your application as a docker image, tag it, and deploy it as gcp cloud run instance a.
 Run the following command to build, tag and deploy this application repo as a docker image.